 Enjoy a night away in Washington’s mountain forest region.
 You’ll find Beaver Creek Group Camp by the South Fork Stillaguamish River and under the shadow of Big Four Mountain.
-Have a real taste of wilderness in this incredible campsite, just make sure to make your reservations ahead of time.
+Have a real taste of wilderness in this incredible campsite that is only a 90-minute drive from Seattle!
+Just make sure to make your reservations ahead of time.
 After a night under the stars hike to the Big Four Ice Caves and explore the surrounding area.

 2. Blake Island Camp

 Accessible only by boat, this secluded island is the perfect spot for a camping night.
 Enjoy the amazing sunsets, relax by the shore, or explore through the canopy trails and sandy beaches.
 You can access this beautiful spot via Argosy Cruises, or by private boat.
 There’s a marina with limited dock space, so check ahead and prepare your payment fee.
 Blake Island is considered a State Park and has many campsites around the island, but the main one is the one next to the marina.
 Enjoy a weekend away from the city and practice some fishing, crabbing, hiking, swimming, biking, and more.

 3. Camp Long